octoml/octoai-cartoonizer/README.md

 ![comic_sweep](assets/comic_sweep.png)

 Hopefully by playing around long enough with the Stable Diffusion Web UI, you can build really good intuition on how Stable Diffusion works, and build some very neat media.
-We're going to use that knowledge back into our web app to design a simple, single-shot "cartoonizer" app.
+We're going to use that knowledge back into our web app to design a simple, single-shot "Cartoonizer" app.

 ### Phase 2: Build your own CLIP-Interrogator Docker container :package: